mmick66/CalendarView/README.md

 #### Marking Weekends

 Some calendars will want to display weekends as special and mark them with a different text color.
-To do that, first selt the marksWeekends variable on the calendarView itself and (optionally) define the color to use.
+To do that, first set the marksWeekends variable on the calendarView itself and (optionally) define the color to use.

 ```Swift
 CalendarView.Style.cellTextColorWeekend = UIColor.red